sahars93/Langgraph-mcp-ROS2/README.md

 ## Files

-- `client.py`: Connects to MCP-enabled server and handles language model interaction
+- `client.py`: Connects to MCP-enabled server and handles language model interaction, it has beed tested with the LLM model **LLaMA 3.1:70B**.
 - `new_server.py`: Handles server-side logic and MCP node management

 ## Requirements